Should You Try CBD or Cannabis Creams for Pain Relief?

 "The pain and stiffness that comes post-workout or from overexertion certainly has a pro-inflammatory component to it, so it's reasonable to think CBD or other cannabinoids might have benefits, but we have no research to support this yet," Gerdeman adds.

 The other issue?
-Topical creams will treat anatomical structures within 1 centimeter of the skin—and the muscle where your actual soreness is located is going to be deeper than that, explains Ricardo Colberg, M.D., a physician at Andrews Sports Medicine and Orthopaedic Center in Birmingham, AL.
+Topical CBD and cannabis creams will treat anatomical structures within 1 centimeter of the skin—and the muscle where your actual soreness is located is going to be deeper than that, explains Ricardo Colberg, M.D., a physician at Andrews Sports Medicine and Orthopaedic Center in Birmingham, AL. (The good news: Since it doesn't need to be absorbed deeply, CBD and cannabis could do amazing things as a skincare ingredient.)

-The fatty tissue can only hold so much oil, so, theoretically, if you apply enough of a CBD-infused topical cream to your skin it might leak down into your skeletal muscle just out of diffusion, Sexton adds.
+The fatty tissue can only hold so much oil, so, theoretically, if you apply enough of a CBD cream to your skin, it might leak down into your skeletal muscle just out of diffusion, Sexton adds.
 But there's no study to show this, and that means you're going to be rubbing on a whole lot of the stuff.

-That's not to say CBD-infused creams definitely won't reduce your acute pain or muscle soreness.
+That's not to say CBD creams definitely won't reduce your acute pain or muscle soreness.
 That's because pretty much all of these creams on the market right now have other scientifically-proven analgesic compounds, like menthol, camphor, and capsaicin which are also found in other, non-CBD topical pain relievers.
 "Any cream with a heating or cooling sensation desensitizes the nerves to pain by distracting them with stimuli on top," Dr. Colberg explains.
 Plus you're often massaging the area as you apply, which improves circulation and reduces muscle spasms, he adds.
+(Get the best of both worlds by trying a CBD massage.)

 But there is an argument to be made for simply believing the CBD adds that special something.
 "Scientific literature says there's a 33 percent chance of the placebo effect helping people, so for some, just using a cream they believe can help will provide some relief," Dr. Colberg adds.